Flights to Invercargill

 About our flights to Invercargill

-From 25 August 2019, Air New Zealand will be flying non-stop domestic flights to Invercargill Airport from Auckland.
-In the meantime, flights into Invercargill from Auckland are via Wellington or Christchurch.
+Air New Zealand offers non-stop domestic flights to Invercargill airport from Auckland, Wellington and Christchurch, and one-stop connections from other regional centres.
 With all Invercargill airfares you can choose seat, seat+bag, flexitime or flexidate fare types.
 The scheduled length for Auckland to Invercargill flights is two hours.
-Connections are available from all Air New Zealand serviced domestic ports to Invercargill (via Wellington, Christchurch, or Auckland from 25 August 2019).
+Connections are available from all Air New Zealand serviced domestic ports to Invercargill (via Wellington, Christchurch, or Auckland).

 Discover Invercargill's history and culture